doubleedesign/doublee-wordpress-starterkit/README.md

 - Check Node version against range in `package.json` (due to Gulp compatibility)
 - Make sure `_variables.scss` is generated before trying to generate any other styles
 - If WP is loading old colours, make sure you have updated `theme.json` (using `gulp theme-json` unless that would overwrite changes in which case update the file manually)

+### Problems with Git submodules when switching branches
+Because the branches have some different submodules, you may encounter issues when switching between them and need to clean up the ones that aren't needed in the current branch.
+I have included a Bash script - `./update_submodules.sh` - that clears the Git module cache and re-initialises the submodules for the current branch.
+It also checks out the latest commit for each submodule, helping ensure they stay up-to-date.

 ---
 ## Warranty